 Create a strategy roadmap

 Start by choosing Strategy in the Roadmaps section.
-Create a new roadmap and select the initiatives that you would like to display.
+Create a new roadmap and select the initiatives, releases, master features, and features that you would like to display.
 The strategy roadmap has a variable time frame that provides flexibility (day, week, month, or quarter) in how you present your plans, so you can tailor the view to your audience.